mariobkp/capstone_2/README.md

 :-------------------------:|:-------------------------:
 ![](/images/nithya_hashtag.png?w=300)  |  ![](/images/david_hashtag.png?w=300)

-## Classification and Feature Engineering
+## Classification and Feature Selection

 Checked on effectiveness of `CountVectorizer()` and `TfidfVectorizer` on getting all this text into a usable numerical form: